 Turn it up to HC

-Humans have to discovered distant planets and classified millions of species of animals but there are some climbs that are apparently beyond categorisation for the world’s biggest bike race organiser.
-Rather than having climbs rated first, second, third, fourth and fifth category, we have the hors catégorie label, as in beyond classification.
-It doesn’t mean the organisers have yet to get round to applying a label, it is just some linguistic inflation in order to make these big climbs sound even more impressive.
+Humans have discovered distant planets and classified hundreds of thousands of species of animals but there are some climbs that are apparently beyond categorisation for the organiser of the world’s biggest bike race.
+Rather than having climbs rated first, second, third, fourth and fifth category, we have the hors catégorie label, as in “beyond classification”.
+It doesn’t mean the organisers have yet to get round to applying a label, it is just some linguistic inflation – Spinal Tap anyone? - in order to make these big climbs sound even more impressive.
 It’s hype but these roads are indeed special places and whether you’re a tourist or Team Sky, they deserve a unique respect.

 King of the Mountains